PERMISSION, DATA USED/COLLECTED & CONNECTIONS

 Camera: Your device’s camera is used to take and display photos with compass readings, notes overlays etc.

-Internal Storage – Camera Roll: Photos taken with Solocator are saved in the Solocator photo library and can be autosaved or manually exported to your device camera roll when you give permission to the “Storage”.
+Photos App – Camera Roll: Photos taken with Solocator are saved in the Solocator photo library and can be autosaved or manually exported to your device camera roll (Photos app) when you give permission to the “Photos” app.
 Solocator also saves photo metadata with photos saved to your camera roll.

 Location/Positioning: Solocator uses your device’s location/positioning services (GPS, network, etc.) to capture your current position and accuracy.
 The geo coordinatinates, accuracy and altitude are required to stamp this information onto photos taken by Solocator and view photo locations in map view.
 Your locations are also captured in the photo’s metadata in EXIF format for use in other third-party applications when emailed or exported from Solocator.